lisp-mirror/eql5/README-1.md

 Now you should be able to run `eql5`.

 If there are problems, or you want more info, see detailed instructions below.

-N.B.
-If the above runs, please don't forget to integrate the **wrapper functions**, see `README-3-OPTIONAL`, needed for serious development.